Rio Tinto blames ghost bats in decision to pull Giles mini deposit from Pilbara expansion

 By continuing you agree to our Terms and Privacy Policy.

-“In the first instance, removal of Giles mini from the proposed action avoids all direct impacts to the southern sub-population through retaining two adits and ten caves, which provide roosting habitat, and retains surrounding foraging habitat.”
+“In the first instance, removal of Giles Mini from the proposed action avoids all direct impacts to the southern sub-population through retaining two adits and 10 caves, which provide roosting habitat, and retains surrounding foraging habitat.”

-Rio had been planning to spend more than $400 million on exploration over five years from 2024 to 2028 as part of studies for Rhodes Ridge.
+Rio is planning to spend more than $400 million on exploration over five years from 2024 to 2028 as part of studies for Rhodes Ridge, which would have annual capacity of 100 million tonnes of iron ore at full output.

-The call to reduce the size of its expansion also comes as iron ore prices hover around $US100, with demand for the steelmaking ingredient suffering amid a years-long property crisis in China.
+The calls to reduce the size of expansions also comes amid a volatile period for iron ore prices with demand for the steelmaking ingredient suffering amid a years-long property crisis China.

 Comments